 Dr. Knapp is a medical doctor who knew Doss, who is best known as a conscientious objector who received the Congressional Medal of Honor during WWII.
 As the volunteer chairman of the Desmond Doss Council, Dr. Knapp shares Doss’s life story and coordinates with production teams who work on stories about Doss — such as the 2016 film “Hacksaw Ridge.”

-His visit to Lynchburg College will be the first public address he has given in Doss’s hometown.
+His visit to University of Lynchburg will be the first public address he has given in Doss’s hometown.

 Rachel Willis ’15 MA invited Dr. Knapp to Lynchburg in connection with a class she is teaching in the Westover Honors Program.
 The class explores stories of conflict over the past 100 years, from World War I to the present.
 “Dr. Knapp will add to our course as he personally knew Doss and can tell us more about his story,” said Willis.
 “He plans to discuss his involvement in the making of the movie Hacksaw Ridge, and this will contribute to our knowledge of how the story was told and what narrative choices were made.”

 While Hacksaw Ridge was being filmed, Dr. Knapp visited the filming location as a representative of the Doss Council.
 He had numerous conversations with director Mel Gibson, producer Bill Mechanic, and many key members of the cast, including Andrew Garfield who portrayed Doss.

 “Desmond Doss’s story is of local interest due to his Lynchburg origins and is significant to our course as a pacifist who resists violence while signing up for a war,” Willis said.
 “In the movie, Doss navigates military orders in conflict with his own values in addition to the conflict he engages in at the Ridge.”